 If you are not yet ready to change into the B.S.E. program, you can stay on track during your first year by taking Math at the 103 level or higher and Physics 103-104 (not Physics 101-102) or the equivalent.
-If you are interested in Chemical and Biological Engineering and do not have AP in chemistry, you must complete two terms of general chemistry before the start of sophomore year.
-See the AP Credit Reference Table linked at https://odoc.princeton.edu/advancedplacement for current policies on AP credit in physics and chemistry.
+If you are interested in Chemical and Biological Engineering and do not have placement credit in chemistry, you must complete two terms of general chemistry before the start of sophomore year.
+See the AP Credit Reference Table linked at https://odoc.princeton.edu/advancedplacement for current policies.
 If you have AP in math, please continue with Math at the appropriate level (NOT 175, however.)
 In the spring of your first year, consider taking COS 126.